Resparing/vkdt/DOCUMENTATION/Debug.md

 		2. `debug` Whether to Allow Debugging in Messages
 		3. `verbose` Allow General & Verbose Debugging Methods in Messages

 	- **ATTENTION** Make sure to call this function *before* creating your VKDT Instance if you are creating your instance with the `verbose` boolean on.
-If this did not happen, and you try creating your instance, an error will be thrown that you cannot create the instance without initializing your VKDT Debug Messenger
+If this did not happen, and you try creating your instance, an error will be thrown that you cannot create the instance without initializing your VKDT Debug Messenger.

 5. Create your VKDT Instance
 	- This is the point where you are able to create your VKDT Instance without any errors popping up.